 - (a) General: The U.S. Environmental Protection Agency regulations on Standards of Performance for New Stationary Sources, designated in Chapter 5, Section 2(b) and as amended by the word or phrase "substitutions" given in Chapter 5, Section 2(c), are incorporated into these regulations.
-The specific documents containing the complete text of the regulations are found in 40 CFR part 60. - (b) Designated Standards of Performance: The following Standards of Performance are incorporated by reference under Section 4(a) of this Chapter.
+The specific documents containing the complete text of the regulations are found in 40 CFR part 60, as revised and published as of July 1, 2004 2005.
+The specific documents containing the complete text of the reference test and monitoring methods, performance specifications for continuous monitors, procedures for determination of emission rate change, specifications for emission inventory information requirements, quality assurance requirements for CEM's, and labeling guidance to manufacturers of new residential wood heaters are found in 40 CFR part 60, Appendices A, B, C, D, F, and I respectively, as revised and published as of July 1, 2004 2005. - (b) Designated Standards of Performance: The following Standards of Performance are incorporated by reference under Section 4(a) of this Chapter., as revised and published as of July 1, 2004 2005, not including any later amendments, are adopted by reference.
+Copies of Standards of Performance are available for public inspection and copies can be obtained at cost from the Department of Environmental Quality, Division of Air Quality, 122 W. 25th Street, Cheyenne, Wyoming 82002.

-40 CFR part 60, Subpart D - Standards of Performance for Fossil-Fuel- Fired Steam Generators for Which Construction is Commenced After August 17, 1971 40 CFR part 60, Subpart Da - Standards of Performance for Electric Utility Steam Generating Units for Which Construction is Commenced After September 18, 1978 40 CFR part 60, Subpart Db - Standards of performance for Industrial- Commercial-Institutional Steam Generating
+40 CFR part 60, Subpart D - Standards of Performance for Fossil-Fuel-Fired Steam Generators for Which Construction is Commenced After August 17, 1971